 Since this is the case, we can readily see that the Platonist claim that certain words (and other sequences of symbols) imply the actual ‘existence’ of non-physical entities has no logical basis whatsoever.
-Since a description in words has no inherent correspondence to any physical thing, and since words/sentences may describe things that do not physically exist, there is no logical reason to infer that, because there is a description in words of a non-physical thing, that thing must ‘exist’ in some non-physical sense.
+Since a description in words has no inherent correspondence to any physical thing, and since words/sentences may describe things that do not physically exist, there is no logical reason to infer that, simply because there is a description in words (Footnote: Note that here we use the term ‘description in words’ as a convenient term that includes any description by some sequence of symbols, such as mathematical definitions.) of a non-physical thing, that thing must ‘exist’ in some non-physical sense.

 There is no finer example of a logical non sequitur.

 Furthermore, it need hardly be pointed out that no-one has ever made a verified correspondence of a non-physical entity to a word or expression of language.

 Of course, in the case of physical objects, once the initial correspondence of words to physical objects is established, one can also refer, using words, to properties of physical objects.
 And one can also refer to properties that collections of objects have (such as numbers), even if there is no individual object that can have that property.
 And those properties can themselves have properties, and so on.
 But regardless of the amount of recursive definition, all such properties ultimately derive from an initial correspondence between words and physical objects.
 Nowhere in such definitions is there any logical implication whatsoever of the independent non-physical ‘existence’ of any such properties.